 In August 1919, Trinity Episcopal Church was established as a diocesan mission in the historically Black neighborhood of Vinegar Hill.
 We moved into our current home on Preston Avenue in 1972.
-Here, our diverse, multicultural congregation continues to foster community, celebrate God’s creation and work for justice.
+Here, our lively, diverse congregation continues to foster community, celebrate creation and work for justice.

 Explore Trinity